jemi2k/reixport-dc-supply-chain-/README.md

 ### Step 1

-Open ganache UI/cli and configure truffle-config.js file.
+Open ganache-cli and configure truffle-config.js file.
 Not required for most cases.

 ### Step 2